aama/webapp/README.md

 ## Web Application

-This is a skeletal Clojure webapp  demonstrating access to an [Resource Description Framework (RDF)](https://www.w3.org/RDF/) dataset of  paradigmatic and other morphological data via a local RDF server, in our case [Apache Jena Fuseki](http://jena.apache.org/index.html).
+This is an experimental Clojure webapp  demonstrating access to an [Resource Description Framework (RDF)](https://www.w3.org/RDF/) dataset of  paradigmatic and other morphological data via a local RDF server, in our case [Apache Jena Fuseki](http://jena.apache.org/index.html).